Cambridge University R.U.F.C.: Redevelopment Project

 In 2015, plans were drafted for a large redevelopment of the Grange Road Site which would ensure the team remains competitive over the next 50 years.
 The plans included expanded seating, high-tech training facilities, and a new walled admission entrance on Grange Road.
 An architect for the project has yet to be chosen.
 In Michaelmas 2017, the CURUFC launched its first fundraising campaign for the Grange Road Redevelopment Project.

 Notable former players

 British and Irish Lions

-The following former players were selected for the British and Irish Lions touring squads while playing for Cambridge University.
+The following former players were selected for the British and Irish Lions touring squads while playing for the University of Cambridge.